Fakorede/Fakorede/README.md

 **MobileDev-Bench** — Designed and built a benchmark of 384 real-world issue-resolution tasks across 18 production mobile apps (Android, React Native, Flutter).
 Evaluated four frontier LLMs (GPT, Claude, Gemini, Qwen), revealing that even the best models achieve only 3.39–5.21% resolution rates — exposing a critical gap in mobile software engineering capability. ([arXiv:2603.24946](https://arxiv.org/abs/2603.24946), under review at EMNLP)

-**AutoComply** — Built a static analysis framework using a Car-Control Flow Graph (CCFG) to detect platform-specific compliance violations in Android Auto apps.
+**AutoComply** — Built a novel static analysis framework using our proposed Car-Control Flow Graph (CCFG) to detect platform-specific compliance violations in Android Auto apps.
 Detected 27 violations across 31 apps — 13× more than Android Lint — with zero false positives.
 (Published at [AST 2026](https://arxiv.org/abs/2503.04003))

 **SpecForge** *(in progress)* — Designing an agentic LLM system that integrates AI agents with formal verification workflows (OpenJML, KeY) to automate specification synthesis and bug detection in Java and Kotlin programs.